 - Techstreet – The Techstreet website offers online access and print copies of codes and standards.
-If you are an Allegion employee and you do not have access to our Techstreet account, email me and I will set you up (subscription link for Allegion employees).
+If you are an Allegion employee and you do not have access to the Allegion Techstreet account, send an email to Lori Greene (subscription link for Allegion employees).

 - International Code Council (ICC) – The ICC publishes the International Building Code (IBC), International Fire Code (IFC), ICC A117.1 – Accessible and Usable Buildings and Facilities, and several other codes and standards.
 The IBC Commentary is a very helpful companion publication to the IBC, and includes additional information to help explain the IBC requirements.
 Codes and standards are available for download and in print versions from the ICC.

 - National Fire Protection Association (NFPA) – NFPA publishes more than 300 codes and standards, and those used most often in the door and hardware industry are NFPA 101 – The Life Safety Code and NFPA 80 – Standard for Fire Doors and Other Opening Protectives.
 All of the NFPA publications are available in PDF and print editions on the NFPA website, and most can be read online for free after registering on the site.
 There are Handbook versions available for some of NFPA’s codes and standards, which include helpful information about the requirements.

 - Americans with Disabilities Act (ADA) – The Americans with Disabilities Act is a federal law, and the ADA Standards which act as a guide for accessible buildings are available to download for free on the ADA.gov website.
 The US Access Board has also published an online guide to the ADA standards.